HOLD.co

 • Builder’s Legacy: Employees leave fingerprints on multiple businesses, letting them point to a portfolio of wins, not just one line on a résumé.

-Package the above in plain language, then pair it with crisp data on historical IRR or growth multiples.
+Package the above in plain language, then pair it with crisp data on historical IRR, growth multiples, and portfolio-level capital allocation results.
 Vision plus proof beats buzzwords every time.

 Interview Tactics That Reveal the Real Fit